ShZil/network-utilities/Scanner/README.md

 - kwargs: error=False, warning=False, question=False, info=False
 if all kwargs are false, display a `win32 Message Box`!
 Else, display a `QMessageBox` with the wanted icon.

+[15:35] `os.system("color 00")` doesn't work, because the `color` command does not allow for the foreground to be the same as the background.